tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST abort the connection with a "decrypt_error" alert.

-If the decrypted value's length is different from the padded_length indicated by ESNIKeys.length_index or the padding consists of any value other than 0, then the server MUST abort the connection with an illegal_parameter alert.
+If the decrypted value's length is different from the advertised ESNIKeys.padded_length or the padding consists of any value other than 0, then the server MUST abort the connection with an illegal_parameter alert.
 Otherwise, the server uses the PaddedServerNameList.sni value as if it were